Kathy Maister's Start Cooking

 If the thought of cooking a large bird totally freaks you out, there are plenty of alternative Thanksgiving meals that will give you that holiday feeling without all the fuss.

-3. Herb-roasted Chicken: If you're set on a bird for Thanksgiving, why not try one that is slightly more manageable in size?
-A marvelous roasted chicken certainly qualifies as a solid turkey replacement.
-This recipe even has an interesting stuffing, too!
-Just let this cook nice and slow and all you'll have to do is turn it once.
-You can also follow Kathy's video instructions for roasted chicken.
+3. Roasted Chicken: If you’re set on a bird for Thanksgiving, why not try one that is slightly more manageable in size?
+A roasted chicken certainly qualifies as a solid turkey replacement.
+You can follow Kathy’s video instructions on how roasted a chicken.

-6. Thanksgiving Jambalaya: You can substitute any meat here: turkey breast slices, chicken, shrimp or whatever you've got in the fridge.
+5. Thanksgiving Jambalaya: You can substitute any meat here: turkey breast slices, chicken, shrimp or whatever you fancy.
 You can make it spicy or keep it mild.
-Guests will be impressed that you've bucked tradition and think you've worked for hours on this one.
+Guests will be impressed that you’ve bucked tradition and think you’ve worked for hours on this one.

 If you are new to startcooking, or are a regular visitor here, please consider subscribing for free.